jverzani/Mustache.jl/README.md

 ## Differences from Mustache.js

-This project deviates from that of Mustache.js in a few significant ways:
+This project deviates from Mustache.js in a few significant ways:

-* Julian structures are used, not JavaScript objects.
+* Julia structures are used, not JavaScript objects.
 As illustrated, one can use Dicts, Modules, DataFrames, functions, ...

-* In the Mustache spec, when lamdas are used as section names, the function is passed the unvevaluated section:
+* In the Mustache spec, when lambdas are used as section names, the function is passed the unevaluated section:

 ```
 template = "<{{#lambda}}{{x}}{{/lambda}}>"